 Finally, remember that you are more powerful than you think.
-You do have the ability to change your thinking, your beliefs, your energy, your emotions, and also your actions.
+You do have the ability to change your thinking, your beliefs, and also your wealth.

 No, it might not happen overnight.
 But it definitely won’t happen by continuing to not take SOME sort of action.
 So start today.
 Start small.
 And start with determination and the knowledge that you are 100% worthy of a GREAT relationship with money.
 Whatever changes you do decide to make, committing to not quitting is critical.
 Consistency matters – and things will change is you keep at it.

 Want more?
 Get the latest coronavirus news and updates straight to your inbox!
 Follow Kochie’s Business Builders on Facebook, Twitter, Instagram, and LinkedIn.